Klasmart-Engineering/klasmart-nodejs-logger/readme.md

 ```

 ##### Environment Configuration
-LOG_STYLE - One of: [STRING_COLOR, STRING, JSON, SILENT].
+LOG_STYLE - One of: [STRING_COLOR, STRING, JSON, SILENT, NEW_RELIC].
 Default: STRING_COLOR.
 Configures Winston format used for logs.
 Value explanation:

 * STRING_COLOR: Provides simple string interpolated logs with color enhancement.
 Recommended for viewing logs in a local terminal.
 * STRING: Similar to STRING_COLOR format but lacks color encoding.
 Useful for environments where Strings are preferred but color encoding characters are not processed.
 * JSON: Logs are written in JSON format.
-Useful for injestion for automated tooling, aggregate logs.
-Recommended for deployed services.
+Reports logs in JSON format.
 * SILENT: Disabled logging mode.
 Useful for when you want to run code where logs may be clutter, for instance general unit test runs.
+* NEW_RELIC: JSON logs enhanced with the Winston New Relic log extender.
+When configured to NEW_RELIC a LogDeliveryAgent will be configured that will attempt to send logs written to winston and through stdout and stderr to New Relic.
+This is the recommended setting for deployed apps that are configured to use New Relic.
+Note: This setting will fall back to JSON if there is insufficient configuration for New Relic (lacking NEW_RELIC_LICENSE_KEY or NEW_RELIC_APP_NAME).

 LOG_LEVEL - One of: [silly, debug, verbose, http, info, warn, error].
 Default: debug.
 Configures minimum log level for the application.
 Logger instances that are not provided specific log levels will log to this application default.
 The value is a mimimum.
 Logs at the specified level and above will be written and log statements below this level will not be written.

 LEVEL - Alternative to LOG_LEVEL provided for convenience when migrating from the `debug` logging library.
 If both LOG_LEVEL and LEVEL are defined, then the value of LOG_LEVEL will be used.

+KL_NR_LOG_HOSTNAME - Hostname for New Relic Log API.
+Defaults to `log-api.eu.newrelic.com`.

+KL_NR_LOG_PATH - Path part of New Relic Log API.
+Defaults to `/log/v1`.

+LOG_DELIVERY_AGENT_LEVEL - Value read to configure the logging level of the LogDeliveryAgent.
+Useful for debugging the behavior of log delivery.
+Should be one of values listed in the Logging Levels section.
+Defaults to 'warn'.

+DEBUG_WRITE_LOGS_TO_FILE - When set to 'true' the LogDeliveryAgent will write logs to a debug file rather than sending them to NewRelic.
+Useful for debugging LogDeliveryAgent's behavior.
+Not recommended for general usage.

 ### Correlation ID Middleware